squirrel-forge/node-twighouse/README.md

 ### Quickstart

 To see a working example run following commands inside an empty directory.
-The example uses directives and the showdown module to render this README.md to html.
+The example uses directives and the showdown module, included as dev dependency, to render this README.md to html.
-For the example you must install showdown yourself, it is neither needed nor required for twighouse itself.
+To use the example you must install showdown yourself, it is neither needed nor required for twighouse itself.
 ```
 npm i showdown@1.9.1
 ```